Sexual Violence- 8 Assessments (HIDDEN BUT IN USE. DO NOT DELETE)

 - Consult with other teams or organizations (for example harm reduction or sexual violence prevention organizations) as needed while maintaining confidentiality;

-- Follow up to ensure that the recommendations are implemented, changes implemented within a specified time frame, that their has been no further unwanted sexual behavior, and that the survivor is informed of and satisfied with the outcome.
+- Follow up to ensure that the recommendations are implemented, changes implemented within a specified time frame, that there has been no further unwanted sexual behavior, and that the survivor is informed of and satisfied with the outcome.

-If it cannot be determined that a Code of Conduct Violation took place:
+If it cannot be determined that a Code of Conduct Violation

 - The person conducting the assessment may still make recommendations to minimize risk and support well-being;